katmore/flat/README.md

 # flat: an experimental framework for php
 Flat is an experimental routable framework for php.
-It was designed to manage the development of multiple applications with a flexible but not overly-complex deployment architecture.
+It was designed to manage the development of multiple applications within flexible and portable deployment senarios.
-See [the developers' guide](DEV-GUIDE.md) for more background regarding the motivation and goals behind the development of flat.
+The [the developers' guide](DEV-GUIDE.md) contains a background narritive regarding the motivation and goals behind the development of flat.

 ## Installation
 Installation instructions are contained in [INSTALL.md](INSTALL.md).

-## Developing with the Flat Framwork
+## Usage
 See the [developers' guide](DEV-GUIDE.md) for usage instructions and examples.

 ## Legal